Being happy to take creative liberties with their lyrics, My Little Airport paints vivid waves of emotions through their heartfelt indie pop tunes.

 Nicole: I kind of think that it’s a calling… I still don’t know if I chose the path to music or if music is the path that chose me.
 Everything just falls into the right places when inspiration hits.
 It’s not as intense as say a visceral instinct, but rather a natural inclination to simply let things happen.
 Because I feel like if I keep them bottled up, I’d be mad uncomfortable.

-It has been thirteen years since your debut album, we can see the evolution of My Little Airport – from being a juvenile teenager talking about crushes to becoming more philosophical and political, and touching upon the reasoning behind the “holy” matrimony – how do you feel when you look back at your earlier works?
+Since your debut album in 2004, we can see the evolution of My Little Airport – from being a juvenile teenager talking about crushes to becoming more philosophical and political, and touching upon the reasoning behind the “holy” matrimony – how do you feel when you look back at your earlier works?

 P: A portion of them I don’t think are good enough… But I guess most of them are considered okay?
 In our earliest works, I depleted my every ounce of teen spirit to write about the wild and dumb ideas we had in our teenage years, and now looking back, there probably isn’t that much wisdom in them.

-N: Starting from the very beginning, most songs have been about Ah P’s life, which set the tone for My Little Airport’s songs – the idea of not being attached to certain people or things, validating a free spirit and acknowledging the uncertainty in life.
-But in 2017, there’s a notable change in his songwriting (as he has entered into a serious romantic relationship).
+N: Starting from the very beginning, most songs have been about Ah P’s life, which set the tone for My Little Airport’s songs – the idea of not being attached to certain people or things, validating a free spirit, and acknowledging the uncertainty in life.
+But in 2017, there was a notable change in his songwriting (as he has entered into a serious romantic relationship).
 So I genuinely look forward to how the narrative of MLA would evolve in the future.

 P: For songs like You’re a Lang Zi, Don’t Settle Down or those revolving around modern dating, I’ve already exhausted that part of my life and written about them all.
 Now I want to put a cap on it and move on to another stage.
 Changes often spark a new vein of creativity and it’ll be boring if there’s no variation.
 Also, I’ve never tried writing love songs like Hey Hey Baby… Nor living life the way I do now.